Biden sees chance of ‘rational’ Republican approach on guns

 Biden said he had taken some executive actions on guns “but I can’t outlaw a weapon” and can’t “change the background checks.”

-The president said he didn’t know where congressional negotiations stand, but “there’s realization on the part of rational Republicans” that ”we can’t keep repeating ourselves.”
+He said he didn’t know where congressional negotiations stand, but “there’s realization on the part of rational Republicans” that ”we can’t keep repeating ourselves.”

-The president and first lady Jill Biden, whose veteran son Beau died of brain tumor in 2015, were hosting a closed Memorial Day breakfast in the East Room of the White House.
+The president and first lady Jill Biden, whose veteran son Beau died of brain tumor in 2015, attended church near their home in Delaware and visited their son’s grave early Monday morning.

+After flying back to the White House, they hosted a closed Memorial Day breakfast in the East Room with 130 or so members of veteran organizations, military family groups and senior Defense Department and other administration officials.

 The couple was later being joined by Vice President Kamala Harris, second gentleman Doug Emhoff, Secretary of Defense Lloyd Austin and Mark Milley, chairman of the Joint Chiefs of Staff, at Arlington National Cemetery to lay a wreath at the Tomb of the Unknown Solider.